Iqbalharaka/All-Data-analysis-Portofolio/README.md

 However, destiny had something far more thrilling in store for me—the captivating realm of data analysis.
 After a year of transitioning from philosopy to data analysis, I have forged my skills in order to embody myself as a data analyst.

+As a data analyst, I navigate the labyrinth of information, guided by the wisdom of philosophy.
+📚 Every dataset is a new chapter, every insight a philosophical revelation.
+Join me on this epic journey of data-driven enlightenment!

 This repository serves to showcase my skills and as a platform to share my projects, and a way to track my progress in Data Analytics and Data Science-related topics.

 ### Portofolio Project